itential/itential.deployer/docs/rabbitmq_guide.md

 The playbook and roles in this section install and configure RabbitMQ for the Itential Automation Platform.
 There are currently three RabbitMQ-related roles:

-* `rabbitmq` – Installs RabbitMQ and performs a base configuration.
+* `rabbitmq` – Installs RabbitMQ, performs a base configuration and configures clustering.
-* `rabbitmq_cluster` – Configures RabbitMQ clustering.
 * `rabbitmq_ssl` – Configures RabbitMQ SSL.

 **&#9432; Note:**